kencx/homelab/docs/src/references/issues.md

 This documents known issues that have not been fixed.

+## Manual Vault Unseal Process

+Vault server must be manually unsealed when host is rebooted.

+## Nomad

+On some occasions, restarting the Nomad client results in some running jobs being unreachable.
+The temporary fix is to restart the job (not alloc or task).

 ## ~Vault-agent not reloading TLS certs~

 ~Vault-agent does not reload its own TLS configuration after the certificate has